 To see how all these elements come together, I’ll show you a quiz I created for my strategy consulting business.

-My Quiz Topic: Vitamin or Painkiller
+A Brand Quiz Example: Vitamin or Painkiller

 There’s a fairly well known idea that you can classify any business as either a Vitamin or a Painkiller.
 The idea is that Vitamins focus on long term benefits, while Painkillers are much more immediate.